Pylons/SQLAHelper/docs/model_examples.rst

 Model Examples
 ==============

 This chapter gives some examples for writing your application models.
+As you will see, very little of the code is specific to SQLAHelper.
 These are based on the `SQLAlchemy documentation`_, which should be your primary guide.

-These models assume SQLAlchemy 0.6.x and Python >= 2.6.
-For earlier versions of Python, use the ``%`` operator instead of the the string ``.format`` method.
+The examples are based on SQLAlchemy 0.6.x and use the string ``.format`` method introduced in Python 2.6.
+In 2.5, use the ``%`` operator instead.

 .. _SQLAlchemy documentation: http://www.sqlalchemy.org/docs/